tcopeland/filter_decrufter/README.md

     # In your Gemfile
     gem 'filter_decrufter'

-Tell your Rakefile to load up the FilterDecrufter tasks (well, task):

-    # In your Rakefile
-    require 'filter_decrufter/tasks'

-And run the task!
+Run the task!

     $ bundle exec rake filter_decrufter:check
-    Api::V1::WidgetsController before_filter 'find_widget' has an :only constraint with a non-existent action name 'show' EmployeesController before_filter 'set_name' has an :only constraint with a non-existent action name 'frobnicate'
+    Api::V1::WidgetsController before_filter 'find_widget' has an :only constraint with a non-existent action name 'show' EmployeesController after_filter 'set_name' has an :only constraint with a non-existent action name 'frobnicate'

 Tested with Rails 3.2.